kazabooboo/gizra.com/app/_posts/2015-11-01-simplify-bootstrap.md

 2) `Project UX`
 Find out what is the mandatory "UX" that the project must provide and can it be implemented equivalently on any device/media screen size.
-This will help us see in a clearer were we need to invest our responsive effort on the first project state.
+This will help us see in a clearer way were we need to invest our responsive effort on the project.

 3) `Project UI`
 Our project "Estimation Time" gets longer and the "Budget" will become more expensive